grace-ac/grace-ac.github.io/_posts/2018-04-15-Week-ahead-goals.md

 layout: post
 title: Weekly goals
 category: bairdi
-tags: goals, Crabproject, RNAisolation, Qubit, DecaPod
+tags: [bairdi, RNAIsolation, Qubit, DecaPod]
 ---
 So last week was unfortunately not as productive as I had planned as a result of some dog-sitting shenanigans.
 So, to help myself get back on top of things, I'm making a list of what I want to and will accomplish this week.
 Firstly, tomorrow I have a presentation in my FISH 511 class, so I will be focusing on that today and tomorrow.
 The rest of the week will be as follows: